hexagonhexagon/seniordesign-IDS-18-Fall/README.md

 # Machine Learning Based Intrusion Detection System for CAN Bus
+NOTE: This repository is a re-upload of a GitLab repository that is private to anyone but UM-Dearborn students directly involved in the project.
+This was made for a UM-Dearborn year-long Senior Design course, on which the original repository provided to us was refactored and expanded greatly in a group of 4.
+It is made available here in its original form at the end fo the project for others to take a look at.

 This repository contains the code for a Two Stage Intrusion Detection System, that uses both hard-coded rules along with a neural network in order to determine if a packet sent on a CAN bus is malicious or not.